nikoheikkila/nikoheikkila.fi/content/uses/index.md

 _I use..._

-- [1Password 💰](https://1password.com) with a family plan for storing passwords, secure notes, software licenses, and even movie tickets.
+- [**1Password**](https://1password.com) with a business and family subscriptions paid by my employer.
+I use it for storing passwords, secure notes, software licenses, and even movie tickets.
 It's the best password manager out there and using anything else would cause me a vile breakdown.
-- [Alfred 💰](https://www.alfredapp.com/) to boost my productivity with a variety of workflows and snippets.
+- [**Alfred** 💰](https://www.alfredapp.com/) to boost my productivity with a variety of workflows and snippets.
-- [Backblaze 💰](https://www.backblaze.com) to back up my disks.
+- [**Backblaze** 💰](https://www.backblaze.com) to back up my disks.
 It does everything silently on the background which means I usually forget its existence and that's definitely a good feature from a backup manager.
-Backblaze also ships with an S3 compatible cloud storage which I use to store some photos.
+Backblaze also ships with an S3 compatible cloud storage which I use to store my blog's images and static assets.
-- [Cleanshot X 💰](https://cleanshot.com/) to capture screenshots and record videos -- useful for reporting website issues.
+- [**Cleanshot X** 💰](https://cleanshot.com/) to capture screenshots and record videos -- useful for reporting website issues.
 On Windows, I use the builtin screenshot tool which you can summon with `Win + Shift + S`.
-- [Dropbox 💰](https://www.dropbox.com) with a 2 TB subscription to dump all my random things into.
+- [**Dropbox** 💰](https://www.dropbox.com) with a 2 TB subscription to dump all my random things into.
-- [Fork 💰](https://git-fork.com) for viewing commit diffs and solving merge conflicts in Git.
+- [**Fork** 💰](https://git-fork.com) for viewing commit diffs and solving merge conflicts in Git.
 Sometimes the native command line `git` isn't enough.
-- [MindNode 💰](https://mindnode.com) for drawing, exporting, and sharing mind maps.
+- [**MindNode** 💰](https://mindnode.com) for drawing, exporting, and sharing mind maps.
-- [Notion 💰](https://www.notion.so/?r=6605af2045dd4c5bbf7a87d6d949c271) for writing notes, drafts, checklists, and keeping a personal micro-wiki around.
+- [**Obsidian** 💰](https://obsidian.md) for writing notes, drafts, checklists, and keeping a personal micro-wiki around.
+Previously, I used **Notion** for this, but Obsidian is more simple with its pure Markdown approach.
-- [Insomnia](https://insomnia.rest/) for experimenting with REST and GraphQL APIs.
+- [**Insomnia**](https://insomnia.rest/) for experimenting with REST and GraphQL APIs.
-- [Rectangle](https://rectangleapp.com/) for organizing the windows in my desktop.
+- [**Rectangle**](https://rectangleapp.com/) for organizing the windows in my desktop.
 Sadly, I haven't found a good Windows alternative but using the WIN and arrow keys is efficient enough.
-- [TablePlus 💰](https://tableplus.io) for accessing relational databases, Redis caches, and more.
+- [**TablePlus** 💰](https://tableplus.io) for accessing relational databases, Redis caches, and more.
-- [Todoist 💰](https://todoist.com) for reminding me to pay my repeating bills each month and a heap of other stuff.
+- [**Todoist** 💰](https://todoist.com) for reminding me to pay my repeating bills each month and a heap of other stuff.
-- [Toggl](https://toggl.com) for tracking the time spent on projects and tasks which is a mandatory evil thing to do in work.
+- [**Toggl**](https://toggl.com) for tracking the time spent on projects and tasks which is a mandatory evil thing to do in work.

 ## Office Setup